assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft8.md

 However, in this case, R1 will not know when the Salt Channel session terminates.
 Same for relay R2.
-They only see encrypted application data in AppPacket packets once the session has been established.
+They only see encrypted application data in EncryptedMessage packets once the session has been established.
-This results in the situation where R2 must keep the BLE connection open even after the session is closed.
-This may waste valuable resources and possibly hinders new connections from being established.
+This results in the situation where R2 MUST keep the BLE connection open even after the session is closed.
+This could waste valuable resources and possibly hinder new connections from being established.

 These type of situations motivates the principle:

-    Anyone on the transport path of a Salt Channel (a relay server for example) should be able to determine whether a Salt Channel session has been closed without having access to the encrypted data.
+    Anyone on the transport path of a Salt Channel (a relay server for example) MUST be able to determine whether a Salt Channel session has been closed without having access to the encrypted data.

-So, to conclude, we must have a last message flag that is not encrypted.
+So, to conclude, we have to have a last message flag that is not encrypted.
-It must be set by the application layer for the last message of the Salt Channel session and must be readable to any relay node on the transportation path between the client and the server.
+It MUST be set by the application layer for the last message of the Salt Channel session and have to be readable to any relay node on the transportation path between the client and the server.